Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

    | Menu:     :menuselection:`View --> Perspective`, :menuselection:`View --> Orthographic`
    | Hotkey:   :kbd:`Numpad5`

-Each 3D Viewport supports two different types of projection.
+Each 3D View supports two different types of projection.
 These are demonstrated in the
 Fig. Orthographic (left) and perspective (right) projections image below.